Table of Contents

 Note

-To print debug messages, you have to run the game from Visual Studio, not Game Studio.
-There's no way to print to the Game Studio output window.
+To print debug messages, you have to run the game from your IDE, not Game Studio.
+Running games cannot print to the Game Studio output window.